-Dental Sealants Can Prevent Cavities
+Dental Sealants Can Prevent Cavities in Seattle, WA

 Do you want to help ensure that your child has the best chance of keeping their teeth healthy and cavity-free?
 If so, you may want to consider letting one of Ballard Dentistry’s dental professionals perform a quick and pain-free dental sealant procedure on their teeth.
 The American Dental Association reports that sealants can reduce the risk of decay by nearly 80 percent, particularly in molars.